Senior Planning Can Help

 If your loved one has recently gone through a medical crisis and can no longer handle their financial affairs, having a conservatorship in place will help you manage their assets and lives in the way that works best for them.

 Before considering conservatorship for your situation, you should know what it entails and what the term means.
 Obtaining a conservatorship over someone else can be a lengthy, oftentimes confusing process.
-Knowing what to expect will help you be better prepared for the process and ensure that it is done correctly.
+Give us a call today to learn what to expect.
+The more you know, the better prepared you will be.

 Arizona Conservatorship Basics

 When dealing with seniors specifically, conservatorship is for adults who are not competent enough to make financial decisions for themselves.
 Conservatorship allows a court-appointed individual to make decisions on the senior’s behalf.
 This individual may be a family member, but they do not have to be.

 Conservatorships can be temporary or permanent, depending on the situation.
 It may also have limitations and only cover certain aspects of an individual’s financial life.
 Conservatorship can cover a broad spectrum of issues and you want to be sure you are filing for the right kind.

 Whoever is seeking appointment as conservator should be familiar with handling finances as well as handling other people’s money.
 Again, it can be a family member, but does not necessarily have to be.